jya0/jya0/README.md

 [//]: <details>
 	<summary><h3>jya0's Overview</h3></summary>
+		2025 ->
+		Still following growth mindset and deep work, and I love to learn to fill in knowledge blindspots.<br>
 		2024 ->
 		A growth mindset and a mind who knows the value of deep work is what I strive to be.
 		I love to fill in knowledge blindspots.